vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a user, I want to view the list of active advertisements so that I can explore the items that are available for donation.
 - **Permissions/Role**: All
 - **Acceptance Criteria**:
-    - The list displays key details for each product, such as product name, category, condition, and donation method.
+    - The list displays key details for each advertisement.
     - The list is paginated or scrollable if it contains a large number of items (optional).

 ---